-Yes.
-You CAN grow a healthy lawn without chemical pesticides
+Yes, you CAN grow a healthy lawn without chemical pesticides

 The good news is that is it entirely possible to have a green, healthy lawn without spending a lot of money and effort, or resorting to risky chemical pesticides.
-Here we share a practical strategy for outsmarting weeds; offer specific suggestions for alternative practices; mention some allowable products that you can use (if needed); and provide links to further sources of information.
+Here we share a practical and effective strategy for outsmarting weeds; offer specific suggestions for alternative practices; mention some less risky products that you can use (if needed); and provide links to further sources of information.
 Also look below for ideas about alternatives to regular grass for your green spaces.
 This may even get you thinking about what the purpose of your lawn is, in the first place.

 PLEASE NOTE: This web site is primarily about cosmetic pesticides.
 The following tips are intended to provide some general ideas and information about healthy lawns and alternatives.
 For information about your particular needs, we recommend consulting a knowledgeable lawn care service provider, a well-informed professional at a garden centre or another dependable source of horticultural advice.